jndeng/SAF3R/README.md

 ## Analysis Tools

-We provide visualization and analysis tools for frame/global attention patterns in each supported model under `tools/`.
-Each tool is a Jupyter notebook and can be run independently.
+We provide visualization and analysis tools for frame/global attention patterns for each supported model under `tools/`.
+Each tool is implemented as a standalone Jupyter notebook and can be run independently.

 ## Model Inference